Command control is an essential element of the Operations Road Show layout.

 we had no further problems.

-One disadvantage we found to having the train order signals take their command
+Initially, we wired the train order signals to take their command signals

-The radio system reliability has been excellent, and we have no complaints.
+The simplex radio system reliability has been excellent, and we have

-due to site environment issues has been at the NMRA National Convention
+due to site environment issues twice.
+The first was at the NMRA National

-In Cincinnati.
-Bringing the second UR91 on line solved that problem
+were interfering with ours.
+Bringing the second UR91 on line solved

 We